spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 * You added an instance of the health pack entity type to the snapshot so it will be present in the world when the game begins.
 * You associated a local representation with your new SpatialOS entity so that Unity will know how to visually represent any health pack it encounters.

-You can launch a local deployment of your updated game world from the SpatialOS menu within the Unity editor by clicking **"Local launch"**.
+You can launch a local deployment of your updated game world from the SpatialOS menu within the Unity editor by clicking **"Local launch"** (`Ctrl + L`).
 This will open a terminal that should tell you when the world is ready.

 Once the world is ready you can:

 * View all entities in the inspector from your browser: http://localhost:21000/inspector/
+* Open the `FPS-Development` scene in the Unity editor.
+The scene file is located in `Assets > Fps > Scene`.
-* Click Play in your Unity editor (if you have the `FPS-Development` scene open) to play the game.
+* Press Play in your Unity editor to play the game.

 ![In-game view of the health pickup prefab]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-visible-1.png)